 In October 2017, Jodi Kantor and Megan Twohey broke the story of decades of sexual abuse allegations against Harvey Weinstein.
 Their work helped ignite the #MeToo movement, shift attitudes, and spur new laws, policies and standards of accountability around the globe.
 Together with a team of colleagues who exposed harassment across industries, they were awarded the Pulitzer Prize for public service.
 She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement is the untold story behind that investigative reporting, from confidential discussions with top actresses to meticulous research of decades-old secret payouts and nondisclosure agreements.

 Bernice Yeung covers labor and employment for ProPublica.
 Previously, she was a reporter with Reveal from The Center for Investigative Reporting, where she was a member of the award-winning reporting teams that investigated the sexual assault of immigrant farm workers and night-shift janitors.
-These multi-platform projects led to her first book, In a Day’s Work: The Fight to End Sexual Violence Against America’s Most Vulnerable Workers (The New Press, 2018), which was honored with the 2019 PEN/Galbraith Award for Nonfiction and was a finalist for the Pulitzer Prize.
+She is the author of In a Day’s Work: The Fight to End Sexual Violence Against America’s Most Vulnerable Workers.